Olabeloved/LITA_Capstone_Sales-Data/README.md

-# Project Title: Sales Data Analysis
+# Project Title: Sales Performance Analysis for a Retail Store
 ## Welcome to my Portfolio!
 This Project is submitted in partial fulfillment of the requirement for a certification in Data Analysis.
 In this portfolio, I have included a variety of projects that showcase my data analytics skills.
 You will find links to the dashboard and reports I have created using various tools such as Power BI, Excel, and SQL.
 These projects demonstrate my ability to analyze and present data in a clear and visually appealing way, making it easy for decision-makers to understand the insights and take action.
 #### Thank you for your time!
 I am looking forward to receiving feedback from you soon.